sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction-images.md

 On the contrary, the Dīgha Nikāya begins with the Brahmajala Sutta, while the Majjhima Nikāya begins with the Mūlapariyāya Sutta, both of which are among the most profound and difficult discourses in the whole canon.
 A student who dives in unwarily will suddenly find themselves in very deep waters indeed.

 If we wish to build up knowledge step by step, we can’t rely on simply reading the suttas in order.
-Students often find it helpful to use a structured reading guide such as that offered by these Introductions.
-On SuttaCentral, we offer several other approaches.
+Instead, we can use a structured reading guide, several of which are suggested on SuttaCentral.
+This series of essays offers one approach to such a guide.

 Having said which, there’s nothing wrong with simply plunging in at random, so long as you don’t expect everything to make sense at first.
 Take your time and enjoy wandering about.
 Don’t worry too much about things that seem odd or unexpected.
 Usually you’ll find that obscure or difficult ideas are explained somewhere else; discovering those unexpected connections is one of the joys of reading the suttas.

 In these introductory essays, you will find many references to the suttas.
 You don’t need to look up each reference to understand the essays.
 But if you do, you will get a reasonable survey of many important texts, and learn how to find the passage that you need.
-I suggest reading each Introduction on its own first, and then a second time, looking up and reading the sutta references as you go.

 ## Looking Up References